Figure Eight Island: Pre-development

-Figure Eight Island was first recorded as part of the Province of North Carolina in 1762, during the reign of George III, as a tract in a royal land grant to James Moore, the brother of Roger Moore of Orton Plantation.
-Moore was also the son of James Moore, the Royal Governor of the Province of Carolina, and the grandson of Sir Rory O'Moore.
+Figure Eight Island was first recorded as part of the Province of North Carolina in 1762, during the reign of George III, as a tract in a royal land grant to James Moore Jr., brother of Orton Plantation's Roger Moore.
 In 1775, the island passed from James Moore to American revolutionary Cornelius Harnett and became known as The Banks.
 In 1795, Harnett's property was purchased at an auction by James Foy, and the island became part of Poplar Grove Plantation.
 It was renamed Foy Island and also popularly called Woods Beach.
 Foy Island remained a part of the Plantation for the next 160 years.

-On September 21, 1863, during the American Civil War, a Confederate States Navy screw steamer called Phantom, which was acting as a blockade runner, was chased into the shallows along the island by the USS Connecticut.
+During the American Civil War, on September 21, 1863, a Confederate States Navy screw steamer called Phantom, which was acting as a blockade runner, was chased into the shallows along the island by the USS Connecticut.
 The ship was carrying rifle muskets, cannons, other arms, lead, whiskey, and gin.
 The crew set fire to Phantom and abandoned ship.
 Confederate sharpshooters shot and killed a U.S. Navy landsman who approached Phantom in an attempt to put out the fire.
 Following the shooting, USS Connecticut destroyed the ship in the New Topsail Inlet, just north of the island.
 Another Confederate blockade runner, the Anglo-Confederate Trading Company steamer Wild Dayrell, wrecked in Rich Inlet, on the north side of the island, on February 1, 1864.
 The shipwrecks are part of the Cape Fear Civil War Shipwreck Discontiguous District.

 On April 17, 1877 a lumber schooner from Norfolk, Virginia, the John S. Lee, wrecked at sea near the island after setting sail from the Cape Fear River in Wilmington towards Venezuela.
 A storm had caused the ship to break in half and wash up on the beach at Rich's Inlet.
 All crew from the John S. Lee died at sea.
-In 2015, the ship was rediscovered during the construction of a house on the island.
+In 2015, the ship was rediscovered during the construction of Shipwreck House on the island.

 During Prohibition in the 1930s, an illegal whiskey still was operated by Rod Rogers, a local fisherman, on the north end of the island.
 The remains of another still were found nearby.

 During World War II, the United States Coast Guard maintained a structure and small water tower on the island, which itself was patrolled via horseback.
 Coast Guard Auxiliary craft monitored the surrounding inlets.
 Republic P-47 Thunderbolt and Bell P-39 Airacobra aircraft based at Bluenthenthal Field used the island for strafing practice.